NanoSyrinx closes £10 million financing round and appoints new chairman

 NanoSyrinx nanosyringe technology

-NanoSyrinx, a synthetic biology company developing nanosyringes as a novel platform for targeted intracellular delivery of biologic therapeutics, today announced that it has closed a 10 million GBP (13 million USD) financing round.
+NanoSyrinx, a synthetic biology company developing nanosyringes as a novel platform for targeted intracellular delivery of biologic therapeutics, has announced that it has closed a 10 million GBP (13 million USD) financing round.

 The funding will support further advancement of the company’s technology platform to accelerate the development of biologic therapeutics against a pipeline of previously ‘undruggable’ intracellular targets.
 The company also announced the appointment of Dr. Edwin Moses as Chairman of the Board of Directors.